Combining Collections

 Some flags and other textiles need to be rolled onto tubes for storage.
 Cantilever racking fitted with adjustable arms provides an adjustable solution that optimizes space on the racks.

-rolled textile civil war museum storage
+Rolled textile racks stored textiles at civil war museum

 Storing Saddles